 Rutgers Against Hunger (RAH) is a university-wide initiative working to address the issues of hunger across the state of New Jersey.
 By bringing together the resources of Rutgers, The State University of New Jersey, RAH works to increase awareness of hunger, encourage advocacy and service to tackle hunger, stimulate research to assist those in need, and provide immediate relief through food drives and other events to raise money and collect food.

-RAH enlists the assistance of Rutgers students, faculty, staff, alumni, and the concerned public in efforts to stock food banks, provide consumer education on nutrition, deliver technical and organizational support to community groups, and conduct research toward improving food production, packaging, and distribution.
+Drawing on expertise from throughout the University, RAH is organized through Rutgers Cooperative Extension, a unit of the New Jersey Agricultural Experiment Station.
+It enlists the assistance of Rutgers students, faculty, staff, alumni, and the concerned public in efforts to raise awareness about food insecurity throughout our communities, stock food banks, and pantries, provide consumer education on nutrition, deliver technical and organizational support to community groups, and conduct research toward understanding and improving food security as well as food production, packaging, and distribution.

 RAH was founded during the Great Recession of 2007 – 2009 in response to the increasing levels of food insecurity within communities throughout the state.
 Speaking to the need for RAH, former Rutgers president Richard L. McCormick noted at the time, “Rutgers has been New Jersey’s land-grant university for more than a century.
 As such, Rutgers and the New Jersey Agricultural Experiment Station have pursued research and developed educational programs to benefit the state’s residents, farmers, and businesses.
 But as the economic crisis puts more children and adults at risk because they do not have enough to eat, we have a responsibility to do more to help them with our considerable resources in these areas.”